corda/corda-docs-portal/content/en/tools-corda5/contract-testing/examples.md

 ### Happy Path Test

 The following happy path test case creates a transaction with a single output state of type `SampleState` and command `SampleCommand.Issue`.
-According to our contract this transaction should pass our contract verification.
+According to our contract, this transaction should pass our contract verification.

 {{< tabs >}}
 {{% tab name="Java" %}}